 The size, location, and several other factors make a difference in how your doctor at Interventional Neuro Associates treats your aneurysm.

-A skilled neurosurgeon or neuroradiologist has options for treating brain aneurysms.
+A skilled neurosurgeon or neuroradiologist like those at Interventional Neuro Associates have options for treating brain aneurysms.
 Pipeline coiling is one of the less invasive treatment options.

-Like the coil, Dr. Farkas threads a stent, which is also a tiny tube, through the catheter to the brain aneurysm.
+Like the coil, they thread a stent, which is also a tiny tube, through the catheter to the brain aneurysm.
 The stent expands to conform to the size of the artery wall and stays in place.